flexera-public/policy_templates/cost/aws/reserved_instances/report_by_bc/README.md

 ## Cost

-This Policy Template does not launch any instances, and so does not incur any cloud costs.
+This policy template does not incur any cloud costs.